samuelmbp/CV/README.md

 - Adaptable and team player
 - Fast learner and curious
 - Methodical approach to work load
-- Problem solver & attention to detail
+- Problem solver with attention to detail